Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Claisy Claims Screen

-Your Action Times
+Your Deadlines for Action

-• In case of loss: The dispute must be opened within the 30-day coverage period.
+• In case of loss: The Dispute be opened within the 30-day coverage period.
 Ideally, report it when tracking has shown no activity for more than 3 calendar days (for domestic deliveries) and 7 calendar days (for international deliveries).
 A package is considered lost 10 days after the last movement of the package for domestic shipments, with a minimum of 21 days after the date of shipment (+10 days on these deadlines in the case of international delivery).

-• In the event of "Delivered Not Received": The dispute must be reported within 72 calendar hours of the delivery date indicated by the Carrier.
+• In the event of "Delivered but Not Received": The Dispute be reported within 72 calendar hours of the delivery date indicated by the Carrier.

-Expert advice
+Expert Advice

 The Declaration Process: 5 Simple Steps